“No one leaves home unless home is the mouth of a shark.”

 Ireland Must Act

-Those in the new camp face inadequate access to food, water and weather-proofed shelters.
+Those in the new camp face constant flooding, inadequate access to food and water.
 The chronic absence of basic humanitarian infrastructure and supports means both limited access to healthcare, as well as to education.
-Less than 6% of children living in various refugee camps on the Greek Islands are enrolled in formal, ongoing schooling.
-Irish medical personnel on the ground predict future, preventable loss of life and profound, traumatic psychological impact.
+Less than 6% of children living in various refugee camps on the Greek Islands are enrolled in formal, ongoing schooling, this is through lack of access not lack of want.
+Irish medical personnel on the ground predict continued loss of life and profound, traumatic psychological impact, if action is not taken immediately.

 Island of Refuge

-In Ireland, we have witnessed a concerning lack of political will in realising an expanded, accelerated relocation programme.
-This was recently reflected in the government’s decision to accept only 4 unaccompanied children following the fire in Moria, despite the urgency of the situation.
+In Ireland, we are still witnessing a concerning lack of political will in realising an expanded, accelerated relocation programme.
+This was reflected in the government’s decision to first relocate four unaccompanied children and then a further 50 asylum seekers following the devastating fire in Moria which displaced 13,000 people.
+It has now been more then five months since the government made this promise and no one has yet been relocated to Ireland.

 We believe that Ireland can do better, that our island can be one of refuge.
-We have confidence that the empathy and hospitality of people and communities here runs deep, and can be a resource for those who so deeply need it.
+Communities throughout Ireland continue to show empathy and hospitality for refugees and asylum seekers that are in Ireland and continue the call to relocate those who so deeply need it.

 We call for their relocation outside of the system of Direct Provision that continues to deny asylum seekers social, economic, political and civil rights.

-We have come together through the campaign 400Welcomes to call on the Irish government to act, and for people to organise to ensure that happens.
+We have come together through the campaign 400Welcomes to call on the Irish government to act, and for people throughout Ireland to come together to ensure that happens.

 How You Can Help